 decrease. ***** increase. *********************** have no effect on. *** (Unsure/guessing/lost/help!) **

 Explain why increasing or decreasing the voltage (electric potential difference) of a capacitor cannot change the numerical value of its capacitance.

-"Because the plate area and plate separation are fixed, the capacitance won't change."
+"The plate area and plate separation are fixed so the capacitance is unchanged."

 Ask the instructor an anonymous question, or make a comment.
 Selected questions/comments may be discussed in class.

 "I'm a little confused as to how you can change the amount of charge stored in a given capacitor, yet its capacitance remains fixed."
 (The "capacitance" of a capacitor is a proportionality "rating" of how much charge it can hold for a given amount of voltage applied.
 So if a certain capacitor is attached to a 1.5 V battery, it can hold 5.0 µC of charge.
 If instead a 9.0 V battery is attached to this capacitor (six times more voltage), then it will hold six times more charge, or 30 µC.
 You can't change this ratio of voltage to charge, unless you use a different capacitor, or somehow change how the capacitor was constructed.)